bashrc2/epicyon/code-of-conduct.md

 Condescension means treating others as inferior.
 Subtle condescension still violates the Code of Conduct even if not blatantly demeaning.

-No stereotyping of or promoting prejudice or discrimination against particular groups or classes of people, including sexism, racism, homophobia, transphobia, age discrimination or discrimination based upon nationality.
+No stereotyping of or promoting prejudice or discrimination against particular groups or classes/castes of people, including sexism, racism, homophobia, transphobia, age discrimination or discrimination based upon nationality.

 In cases where criticism of ideology or culture remains on-topic, respectfully discuss the ideas.